-his chapter tells you what menus are, how to display them and choose things from them, and how to type in answers when the computer asks you to be more specific about what you want.
+T his chapter tells you what menus and dialogue boxes are, how to display them and choose things from them, and how to supply information when the computer asks you to be more specific about what you want.

 What is a menu?